No. But not because we don't want to, we just don't want their marriage to end up in a disaster.

 Having said all that, 2Do does still, however, display iCal events in a Calendar Events panel of its own.
 On the iPad it's immediately visible to the right hand side.
 On the iPhone, simply swipe the Task list to the left to reveal the Utility Panel, and then tap on the Calendar button at the bottom to bring up your events.
 This panel is there only to provide you with the bare minimum tools of viewing, adding and editing calendar events.
 It's not meant to be a replacement of the Calendar app, but is good enough as it allows you to get to your events while you're procrastinating.

-This feature is currently not available on the Mac, but we do have plans of supporting Calendar Events soon.
+This feature is not available on the Mac.